tenantID

 object.
 In requests, you need to provide just name

 endpoint.
-Save cookies so that you'll be able to invoke the next calls./virtual-machines
+Save cookies so that you'll be able to invoke the next calls.

 .
 This will retrieve all VMs visible by vProtect.
 GUID